Secure and Efficient Access Control for Computer-Use Agents via Context Space: Design

-\textbf{Our solution.} Static policy offers a key advantage of consistency across deployments, i.e., all users use identical policies, and we can centralize policy maintenance.
-Building on this, we propose the \textit{Policy Evolution Framework} (PEF), a tool that facilitates policy refinement through app update synchronization and runtime feedback analysis, as shown in Figure \ref{fig:ctx_analyzer} (orange arrows).
-When an app undergoes feature changes, developers can provide update information (e.g., patches or changelogs) to PEF.
-The framework automatically updates the context space.
-For new functions, PEF uses the context analyzer to generate fresh policies.
-For modified or removed functions, PEF locates the corresponding policies and either regenerates or removes them accordingly.
-For runtime feedback analysis, the {\archname} service continuously collects policy-related events through logging.
+For runtime feedback analysis, the {\archname} service logs the full execution trace: user request, extracted intent, context evaluation process, and validation result.
 Policy anomalies are identified through two mechanisms.
 During policy retrieval, the service logs cases where target functions or intents cannot be located, capturing user instructions and missing elements.
-During policy validation, the service records complete validation sequences, including policies and their outcomes, context values, and user instructions.
-When policy validation fails, the system requests user confirmation before blocking.
-If users indicate the function should proceed, this suggests potential policy deficiencies.
+During policy validation, when validation fails, the system requests user confirmation before blocking; if users indicate the function should proceed, this suggests potential policy deficiencies.
 Conversely, when validation succeeds but users believe the function should be blocked, they can actively report anomalies.
-PEF collects these logs, analyzes them through statistics and LLMs, and provides policy improvement suggestions.
-Developers can directly adopt these suggestions or manually intervene as needed.
+The {\archname} service filters anomalous logs during idle periods and uploads them to PEF for analysis.
+PEF then identifies the root cause by prompting the LLM with the runtime error log, the target function's specification or code, and the failed policy, subsequently generating improvement suggestions for developers, who can directly adopt these suggestions or manually intervene as needed.
 This approach mirrors existing OS crash reporting mechanisms, with similar user privacy controls allowing opt-out from logging and data collection.
+To complement offline refinement, we support online parameter adaptation for user-customizable values.
+These parameters (e.g., threshold or recipient whitelists) are initialized with strict defaults (e.g., empty sets) to ensure safety.
+When a legitimate action is blocked due to these conservative constraints, the system prompts the user for verification.
+Upon approval, the specific context value is dynamically incorporated into the trusted set, relaxing the policy for future execution.

 \textbf{Scalable policy testing foundation.} PEF's design also provides infrastructure for large-scale policy validation.
 For instance, we can use LLMs to generate diverse task scenarios and agent action sequences to fuzz context spaces and detect anomalies, analyzing policy completeness and accuracy for further refinement.
 Systematic policy testing is an important direction for our future work.